-Understanding the nature and properties of matter and energy in the universe and their interactions and relationships: includes mechanics, heat, radiation, 1.
-Fundamental properties Determine what are the most fundamental quantities in the universe that can be precisely measured. (e.g., position, velocity, energy, time, mass, electric & magnetic fields....).
-Homework Exercise: Suggest some other possible quantities and justify why fundamental (one page maximum) 2.
-Laws (relationships)
+Understanding the nature and properties of matter and energy in the universe and their interactions and relationships: includes mechanics, heat, radiation, sound, electricity, magnetism, structure of atoms and molecules, relativity, structure and formation of the Universe.

+1. Fundamental properties

+Determine what are the most fundamental quantities in the universe that can be precisely measured. (e.g., position, velocity, energy, time, mass, electric & magnetic fields....).

+Homework Exercise: Suggest some other possible quantities and justify why fundamental (one page maximum)

+2. Laws (relationships)

 Find relationships between those fundamental quantities (e.g., Hooke's law, thermodynamics, conservation of energy, special relativity).
 These relationships or patterns and correlations are expressed using words, equations, graphs, charts, diagrams, pictures, videos.

+3. How

-3. How Design, conduct and analyze experiments: The Art of Physics.
+Design, conduct and analyze experiments: The Art of Physics.

-3. Why are laws useful For a new system make predictions Design buildings safely (Hooke's law) Place satellites in orbit (Newton's laws) MRI (quantum mechanics) Transistors (cell phones and all that) (quantum mechanics)
+3. Why is this useful

+For a new system make predictions

+Design buildings safely (Hooke's law)

+Place satellites in orbit (Newton's laws)

+MRI (quantum mechanics)

+Transistors (cell phones and all that) (quantum mechanics)